softwerke-java-school-2019/ab/README.md

 ### GET /api/<entity> options
 * `orderType` : String - field to order by
-* `pageItems` : long - number of element on a single page
+* `pageItems` : long - number of elements on a single page
 * `page` : long - page number
 * anything else is considered a filter option